-Most importantly, weatherizing a home can lower utility bills and therefore put extra money in your pocket while also creating a safer and more comfortable home in which to live.
-The weatherization process keeps hot and cold air from leaking through the home, thus helping it stay cool in the summer and warmer during the winter months.
+Weatherizing a home can lower utility bills while also creating a safer and more comfortable home in which to live.
+The weatherization process helps the home stay cooler in the summer and warmer during the winter months.

-The money saved from getting a home weatherized can help participants become more financially stable and self-reliant.
+The money saved from getting a home weatherized can help the people we serve become more financially stable and self-reliant.

 Am I Eligible?

-To be eligible to receive weatherization services, households must fall below 200% of the federal poverty guidelines.
-Properties can only be weatherized once through Community Action Partnership of Lancaster and Saunders Counties unless they have been weatherized prior to October 1,1994 in which case they can be re-weatherized.
+Households that have received LIHEAP heating assistance, Supplemental Security Income, or Aid to Dependent Children within the last 12 month are automatically eligible for the program.
+If this doesn't apply to you, the total households income must fall below 200% of the federal poverty guidelines.
+Properties can only be weatherized once through Community Action Partnership of Lancaster and Saunders Counties unless they have been weatherized prior to October 1, 1994 in which case they can be re-weatherized.
+Once the application is approved, the house will receive an inspection to ensure it is structurally sound, free of hazards and ready for weatherization.

 • Furnace tune-ups or replacements (if deemed necessary during inspection)